How to Remove a News Article, Arrest Record, Police Blotter, and/or Mugshot from Google Search or the Internet

 2. Perform suppression on whatever articles remain only as a last resort.

-In addition, it is important to keep in mind that some articles are more harmful than others and/or rank higher in search results.
-If we are able to remove those articles, then you will be much better off.
+In addition, it is important to remember that some articles are more harmful than others and/or rank higher in search results.
+If we can remove those articles, you will be much better off.

 At Katherine O’Brien Law, we help clients remove content from the Internet nationwide.
-Thus, regardless of where you are in the United States, we can help.
+Thus, we can help regardless of where you are in the United States.

 Click here to schedule a free consultation with a content removal lawyer.